 Currently, the Top 10 list is focused on "stocks with sound incentives in Southern and Eastern Europe".
 In these markets, the stocks with rip-off executive compensation are excluded and they only contain stocks from sectors in which the incentives for the executives coincide with the interests of the shareholders.

 I am particularly interested in two energy companies, Prysmian (Italy) and Gamesa (Spain) because Southern Europe is particularly well suited for renewable energies, and that’s something I strongly believe in.
 Why spend expensive money on oil when you get the wind and the sun free?

-Ultimately, I narrow my choice to Gamesa because Prysmian also has exposure in oil related activities.
+Ultimately, I narrow my choice to Gamesa because Prysmian also has exposure to oil-related activities.
 Whereas Gamesa is primarily a wind energy company, which I think makes a lot of sense.